Graph-based Algorithm Unfolding for Energy-aware Power Allocation in Wireless Networks: Conclusions and Future Work

 \section{Conclusions and Future Work}

-We developed USCA, a novel graph-based learning approach to allocate transmit powers with optimized EE in wireless interference networks.
-Using algorithm unfolding directed by classical SCA, we proposed the block-wise modular architecture of USCA that intrinsically incorporates problem-specific modules augmented by trainable components.
-To parameterize these components, GCNs are leveraged to make explicit use of the underlying topology of communication networks.
-Through extensive analyses and experiments, we have demonstrated that USCA yields solutions that are: i) Accurate, since it constantly outperforms the original algorithm and well established benchmarks; ii) Efficient, because the feedforward neural architecture, once trained, costs less time and computation than model-based methods; and iii) Distributed, owing to the decentralized implementation proposed for its modular GCN-based architecture.
+We developed USCA, a novel graph-based learning approach to allocate transmit power for maximizing WSEE in wireless interference networks.
+Using algorithm unfolding directed by {the SCA algorithm}, we proposed the modular architecture of USCA that intrinsically incorporates problem-specific modules augmented by trainable components.
+To parameterize these components, GCNs are leveraged to make explicit use of the underlying topology of wireless communication networks.
+Through extensive analyses and experiments, we have demonstrated that USCA yields solutions that are: i)~Near-optimal, since it constantly outperforms the {classical SCA algorithm and other} well established benchmarks; ii)~Efficient, because the neural architectures, once trained, will consume less time and computation than the classical model-based methods; and iii)~Distributed, owing to the decentralized implementation proposed for its modular GCN-based architecture.

 A natural direction to explore next would be to obtain energy-efficient power allocation in case of higher degrees of heterogeneity, such as nonuniform system constants, user-specific power or other constraints, and different user weights.
 From a methodological perspective, this work also paves the way for many intriguing avenues for future research in wireless resource allocation not limited to power.
 First, we can dig deeper into understanding the transformed loss landscape of the sum-of-ratios fractional objective by, for example, visualizing the morphology and dynamics of loss function during training or fine-tuning.
 Second, in lieu of the presented post-training fine-tuning, we are interested in ways to inherently promote the model's generalizability, e.g., alternative designs of learning components and distribution diversity in training data.
 Finally, a direction of practical importance is to consider scenarios where channel information is missing, noisy, or even adversarial, which may raise broader problems to address concerning network security.